awsdocs/amazon-eks-user-guide/doc_source/coredns.md

    ```

    The recommended `coredns` versions for their corresponding Kubernetes versions are as follows:
-   + **Kubernetes 1\.14:** `1.3.1`
+   + **Kubernetes 1\.14:** `1.6.6`
    + **Kubernetes 1\.13:** `1.2.6`
    + **Kubernetes 1\.12:** `1.2.2`

-   If your current `coredns` version doesn't match the recommendation for your cluster version, update the `coredns` deployment to use the recommended image with the following command, replacing the *alternatively colored* text with your cluster's Region and `coredns` version:
+   If your current `coredns` version doesn't match the recommendation for your cluster's Kubernetes version, update the `coredns` deployment to use the recommended image with the following command, replacing *us\-west\-2* with your Region and *1\.6\.6* with your cluster's recommended `coredns` version:

    ```
    kubectl set image --namespace kube-system deployment.apps/coredns \
-   coredns=602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/coredns:v1.3.1
+   coredns=602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/coredns:v1.6.6
    ```

 1. Scale down the `kube-dns` deployment to zero replicas\.